Local Search Engines¶

 of the collection.
 Furthermore, you can search in MeiliSearch instances that

-require authentication by setting auth_token
+require authentication by setting auth_token.

 Here is a simple example to query a Meilisearch instance: